 Underwater volcanism produces hot springs in the middle of cold, deep ocean waters.
 These springs (known as hydrothermal vents) were first discovered in 1977 when scientists in the submersible Alvin visited an oceanic spreading ridge near the Galapagos Islands, and made one of the most exciting discoveries in 20th century biology.
 Here they found warm springs surrounded by large numbers of animals that had never been seen before.
-Since they were first discovered, seafloor hot springs around spreading ridges have been intensively studied.
+Since they were first discovered, sea-floor hot springs around spreading ridges have been intensively studied.
 In contrast, the hydrothermal systems around convergent plate boundaries are relatively unexplored.
-The 2004 Submarine Ring of Fire Expedition provided intriguing reports and spectacular images of biological communities around volcanoes of the Mariana Arc.
-In this lesson, students will explore some of these results and how food webs may operate in these communities.